-- ELL Academic Language English - ELL Strategies for Academic Success Socials - ELL Introduction to Science 10 - ELL Career Life Education 10 (if student is in Grade 10)
+- ELL Academic Language English - ELL Strategies for Academic Success 10 (Socials) - ELL Academic Language Science OR Regular Science 8 or 9 (depending on grade level) - ELL Career Life Education 10 (if student is in Grade 10)

 The Consolidating (Level 4) student uses a broadening scope of vocabulary more typical for grade level academic tasks.
 This student is using predicting, inferencing, synthesizing, context clues, and word analysis to aid in comprehension of unfamiliar text.
 Instructional scaffolding will be provided using high interest resources with more complex and specific language.
 This student will be enrolled in one ELL class: